"She is a sensation!" — Ron MacLean, Hockey Night in Canada

 Her single, "Takin' U Home," captured national audiences on television programs such as Rogers Hometown Hockey Tour and the Canadian Sports Hall of Fame ceremony, and was the #1 independent download on DMDS.
 Meanwhile, the singer-actress decided to also use her platform to promote the Humane Society — a cause she strongly supports— through her accompanying music video.

-Along with her devoted fanbase, her #MayneTrain, Kelsi has garnered tremendous support from industry mainstays such as FACTOR Canada, SOCAN Foundation, the Ontario Arts Council, and Sirius XM.
+Along with her devoted fanbase, the #MayneTrain, Kelsi has garnered tremendous support from industry mainstays such as FACTOR Canada, SOCAN Foundation, the Ontario Arts Council, and Sirius XM.
 Soundcheck Entertainment reporter Hendrik Pape predicted, "it won’t be long until Kelsi Mayne becomes a household name across Canada."

 As she prepares for the release of her debut album in March 2020, Kelsi currently divides her time between Toronto and Nashville.
 But a dual-city allegiance is nothing new to her.
 Windsor, Ontario’s hometown sweetheart continues to be true to her blue-collar roots.
 Growing up within earshot of Detroit, each provides a rich source of her musical inspiration.